 By Umaima Saeed Mar.
 28, 2019

 Gautam Gambhir was a great decision maker on the field, and might be an even better one off the field.
-His decision to join politics had likely been in the pipeline for a long time.
-Even if that meant losing fans.
+Let’s hope he builds his political innings with the level-headedness that marked his playing career, and doesn’t end up running himself out.

 have been influenced by the Prime Minister, his vision for the country.
 This is a fabulous platform for me to do something for the country,” former India cricketer Gautam Gambhir said, after joining the Bharatiya Janata Party.

 Gambhir’s decision to join politics had likely been in the pipeline for a long time.
 Even if that meant losing fans.
 Politics in India often suffers from the general assumption that it is a cesspool of corruption and unsavoury people – while cricket, ostensibly, rises above this pettiness – but Gambhir doesn’t care.
 He has never been someone who wanted to please others, steer clear of controversies, or stay quiet.
 Rather, he has voiced his opinions, even if they ran contrary to popular perceptions on many occasions.

 Gambhir did not hide his views on Mohammed Azharuddin ringing the bell at Eden Gardens just to please the cricket fraternity.
 He lashed out at the BCCI for awarding the honour to a tainted cricketer.
 He did not bat for cricket between India and Pakistan just to sound like a pacifist.
 And he did not hesitate to point out the lawlessness in the Indian cricket board in the hope that he would get to play for India once again.
 Gambhir never wanted to be a role model, he only wanted to speak his mind.
 Like a true neta-in-the-making, he did not shy away from flaunting his hypernationalism.